-What Matters? is a writing competition that gives Tasmanian Year 5-12 students the opportunity to write about what matters to them in society today.
-This may involve considering the following questions:
+‘What Matters?’ is a national writing competition run by the Whitlam Institute (at Western Sydney University).
+It gives Years 5 to 12 students from around Australia the opportunity to write about what matters to them in society today.
+This may mean considering the following questions:

 - What actions do you think should be taken to build a better society?